Accelerating Transfer Learning with Near-Data Computation on Cloud Object Stores: Related Work

+{\bf Mitigating I/O bottlenecks. } Recent works such as Fluid~\cite{10249214} and SiloD~\cite{10.1145/3552326.3567499} focus on reducing I/O bottlenecks in cloud-based AI training.
+They emphasize on efficient management of storage and compute resources and on improving data access latency through advanced caching and scheduling techniques.
+In contrast, HAPI addresses the I/O bottleneck using a different approach by directly minimizing data movement by offloading computation to the storage layer.

+{\bf Model, pipeline and tensor parallelism.} Splitting in \system{} resembles model~\cite{dehghani2023scalingvisiontransformers22}, pipeline~\cite{10.1145/3673038.3673047, pipedream-sosp19,gpipe-neurips19}, and tensor~\cite{tenplex} parallelism, which aim to distribute the training of large models across GPU clusters.
+Recent systems like Aceso~\cite{10.1145/3627703.3629554}, AutoPipe~\cite{10.1145/3673038.3673047} and Tenplex~\cite{tenplex} further advance these strategies.
+Meta's Glow compiler~\cite{rotem2019glowgraphloweringcompiler} partitions models across accelerators while applying compiler optimizations and code generation techniques. \system{} differs from these parallelism approaches in several key ways.
+Its primary objective is to mitigate the COS network bottleneck by splitting TL's feature extraction phase.
+The concerns differ as \system{} handles multiple clients concurrently storage-side using batch size adaptation, and there is no backpropagation between \system{}'s client and server.

-{\bf Data ingestion pipelines.} The feature extraction phase in \system{} is reminiscent of data ingestion/preparation pipelines~\cite{tf.data-vldb2021, data-ingestion-pipelines-isca22-meta-kozyrakis, preprocessing-pipelines-sigmod22} because of their goal (data preparation) and the critical focus on efficiently delivering data for training.
-However, these pipelines are far more general in nature (e.g., can even run user-defined functions~\cite{tf.data-vldb2021}) and can be very large (e.g., serve data at TB/s~\cite{data-ingestion-pipelines-isca22-meta-kozyrakis}), which makes them unsuitable for running inside the \objstore{}.
-In \system{}, the main difference is that the feature extraction phase is part of the DNN which, while limiting the knobs available, allows us to focus on accelerating each separate application.
+{\bf Data ingestion pipelines.} The feature extraction phase in \system{} resembles data ingestion/pre-processing pipelines~\cite{tf.data-vldb2021, data-ingestion-pipelines-isca22-meta-kozyrakis, preprocessing-pipelines-sigmod22, pecan-atc24, sophon-hotstorage24} because of their goal (data preparation) and the critical focus on efficiently delivering data for training.
+However, these pipelines are far more general in nature (e.g., can even run user-defined functions~\cite{tf.data-vldb2021}) and can be very large (e.g., serve data at TB/s~\cite{data-ingestion-pipelines-isca22-meta-kozyrakis}), which makes them challenging to run entirely inside the \objstore{}.
+SOPHON~\cite{sophon-hotstorage24} offloads specific pre-processing tasks to remote storage.
+In \system{}, because the feature extraction phase is part of the DNN, it needs to be optimized as part of the training job with fewer knobs compared to full-fledged pipelines.

+{\bf Related optimizations.} DeepPlan~\cite{deepplan-eurosys23} and PipeSwitch~\cite{pipeswitch-osdi20} are complementary works to \system{} that optimize model loading from host to GPU memory and can be applied to HAPI servers when model reuse is not possible.
+Intel’s OpenVINO Toolkit~\cite{OpenVINO9537452} optimizes inference by applying hardware-specific optimizations.
+OpenVINO can accelerate and improve the efficiency of HAPI's feature extraction phase.